Start With a Real Scenario

 When Chatbots Are the Right Tool

-If the interaction is genuinely simple, repetitive, and can be fully resolved with a text response, a chatbot is a cost-effective and perfectly adequate solution.
+If the interaction is genuinely simple, repetitive, and can be fully resolved with a text response, a chatbot is cost-effective and perfectly adequate.

 When AI Agents Are the Only Answer